CoolZeroNL/draw-io-plugins/readme.md

 # 1. Plugins:

 ## 1.1.
 Resize (height & width by selected cell)
 This plugin enables u to resize a object within draw.io.
-To use it, select the object that is the right size(height & width), then select: `Harwig Tools` -> `Resize`.
+To use it, select the object that is the right size(height & width), then select: `Tool Resize` -> `Resize`.
 All the same objects(same style as selected cell) will be resize to the same size of the selected object.

 <p align="center">
   <img width="50%" src="./readme.images/example-draw-io-plugin-resize.gif">